ademberk90/spring-boot-simple-mvc-crud/README.md

-# Spring Boot Simple Mvc CRUD
+# Spring Boot Simple MVC CRUD

 ### Description
 Here is a simple example of how we can make CRUD operations using Spring MVC.